skienzmatishun/rippreport/content/p/fraud/index.md

 ---
-title: "FRAUD"
+title: FRAUD
 date: 2016-07-15
-thumbnail: "img/fraud.jpg"
+thumbnail: img/fraud.jpg
 categories:
 - freaky-friday
 tags:
 - kant
 - triangle
 authors:
 - ripp-report
+alttags: "U.S. currency lies atop an American flag, symbolizing potential fraud and deceit related to legal disputes"
 ---
 Webster’s Dictionary's definition of fraud reads: "Deceit; trickery; cheating, intentional deception to cause a person to give up property or some lawful right.
 Something said to deceive; trick; artifice.
 A person who deceives or is not what he pretends to be; imposter; cheat."

 Mayor Tim F. Kant fits this definition to a tee; in fact the city has been sued for fraud numerous times.